These Pumpkin Spice Sugar Cookies from Sally’s Cookie Addiction are the best cookies for fall! So fun to make, and they look amazing!

 I added a teaspoon of water at a time and just stirred it in with a spatula and tried again.
 Perfection!

 When you first pipe the frosting (I used a small writing tip, but really any tip will work–even a star tip–because the frosting is so thin and will even out as it is released), it won’t look smooth, and you might have some gaps.
 But if it is the right consistency, it will slowly fill in those gaps and become nice and smooth.
+You may need to take a toothpick and help push the icing around to help it fill in any blank spots.

 First, you outline the area, then you fill it in and wait for everything to even out.